 Ads

-You will also have other assets such as images and videos, depending on the type of ad, its placement, and your goals.
+You may also be able to include other assets such as images and videos, depending on the type of ad, its placement, and your goals.

 Ad formats

-Depending on the campaign type, you will have different ad format options.
+Depending on the campaign type, you will have different ad formatting options.
 Some of the most common include:

 Text Text only ads that should include a call to action (CTA), a clear headline, and a brief description.